 Program of Study

 The normal first year of study consists of MATH 131a and b, 141a and b, and 151a and b.
 With the permission of the graduate adviser, a student with superior preparation may omit one or more of these courses and elect higher-level courses instead.
 In this case the student must take an examination in the equivalent material during the first two weeks of the course.
 The second year's work will normally consist of MATH 140a and higher-level courses in addition to preparation for the qualifying examinations described below and participation in the second-year seminar.
 Upon completion of the qualifying examinations, the student will choose a dissertation adviser and begin work on a thesis.
 This should be accompanied by advanced courses and seminars.

 An important part of the doctoral program is participation, as a teaching fellow, in a structured program of undergraduate teaching.
 During the spring semester of the first year, every student takes part in our teaching apprenticeship program to learn basic classroom teaching skills.
 All graduate students are then expected to teach a section of calculus or precalculus for at least four semesters, usually beginning in the second year of study.
 Teaching fellows must also enroll every fall semester in the Teaching Practicum, in which their teaching is evaluated and discussed.

 The minimum academic residence requirement is three years.

-Proficiency in reading one of French, German or Russian, and one other language (besides English) determined with the consent of the adviser.
+Proficiency in reading one of French, German or Russian, determined with the consent of the adviser.